Skip to main content Skip to secondary navigation

 • Information about the mentor, who can provide guidance on a weekly basis.

-• 1-page cover letter, including applicant’s interest in sustainable finance and a proposal outlining the internship to be undertaken.
+• 1-page cover letter, including your interest in sustainable finance and a proposal outlining the internship to be undertaken and how it aligns with one or more of SFI's focus areas.

 • CV/resume.